 The Berea College Collegiate Chapter of Habitat for Humanity works with the local Habitat International Affiliate to serve residents in Madison and Clark counties.
-Each Saturday the program organizes volunteer opportunities, including home-improvement, work at the local Habitat Re-Store or Rent-A-Worker projects.
-Students also participate annually in the Habitat International Collegiate Challenge, which serves as an alternative Spring Break.
-Recent destinations include Pennsylvania, New Mexico, South Carolina and Alabama.
+Each Saturday the program organizes volunteer opportunities, including home-improvement, work at the local Habitat Re-Store, and Rent-A-Worker projects.
+Student volunteers also participate annually in the Habitat International Collegiate Challenge, which serves as an alternative Spring Break.
+Recent destinations have included Pennsylvania, New Mexico, South Carolina and Alabama.

 “Volunteering for Habitat for Humanity is one of the best choices I have ever made.
 I choose to serve my community because I live here.
 I think of volunteering as a part of democratic action.
 I vote in elections once a year, but when I volunteer, I vote once a week about the kind of community I want to live in.” – Veronica Meinhart, ‘12